Manish-Awase/DL-project-FreshHarvest_Logistics_App/README.md

 # 🍓 FreshHarvest Logistics App

-**AI-powered image classification for Freshness of Fruit**
+It is an AI-powered image classification for Freshness of Fruit
-a smart APP that identifies fruit type and assesses freshness.
+The APP identifies fruit type and assesses freshness.
-Drag and drop a  photo of fruit and get an instant prediction identifies fruit type and assesses freshness.
+Just drag and drop a  photo of fruit and get an instant prediction identifies fruit type and assesses freshness.
 ---
 ### 🚨 Real-World Scenario
 FreshHarvest Logistics, a major cold storage provider in California, faced recurring issues with manual fruit inspections—leading to spoiled produce slipping through and impacting food safety.